ronigu24/Social_Network/README.md

 # Social_Network
-A C++ assigment.<br />
+A C++ assignment.<br />
-In this assigment I created Mini Social Network with engagement beside Ampersand and Pointers.<br />
+In this assignment I created Mini Social Network with engagement beside Ampersand and Pointers.<br />
-Written by Visual Studio Code (https://code.visualstudio.com/).<br />
+Written by Visual Studio Code .<br />